raindogdance/FAQ/wasabi.md

 There is no way to know which of the anon set output coins are owned by which of the input owners.
 All an observer knows is that a specific anon set output coin is owned by one of the owners of one of the input Coins i.e. 3 people - hence an anonymity set of 3.
+Your Wasabi software has limited information on what the anonymity set should be, so the anonymity set that the software presents you is just an estimation, not an accurate value.
+With Wasabi we are trying to do lower estimations, rather than upper ones.

 ### How Do I change the default desired Anonymity Set)?

-In the Wallet GUI, go to File>Open>Config and in the last 4 liney you see:
+In the Wallet GUI, go to File>Open>Config and in the last 4 lines you see:
 `"MixUntilAnonymitySet": 50,
 "PrivacyLevelSome": 2,
 "PrivacyLevelFine": 21,